Division of Developmental Disabilities Services Announces Data Breach; Call Center: 1-833-875-0644 (9 am - 9 pm Mon-Fri)

 There are no differences in prevalence of hypertension observed between Delaware adults who are lesbian, gay, bisexual, or transgender (LGBT) compared to heterosexual gender-conforming Delaware adults.

 Risk factors for hypertension include health conditions, lifestyle risks, and family history or genetics.

 Behavior: Behavioral risk factors include poor diet, high sodium (salt) intake, physical inactivity, obesity, excessive alcohol consumption, and tobacco use.
-When adjusting for age, smokers are nearly one and a half times more likely than non-smokers to have hypertension.
-Among adults who are physically inactive, 40.2 percent report having hypertension (compared with 34.5 percent in the general population); and 50.6 percent of obese adults have hypertension.
+Among adults who are physically inactive, 42.9 percent report having hypertension (compared with 44.4 percent who reported no leisure-time physical activity); and 50.1 percent of obese adults have hypertension.